dowsmiller-test-env/enabling-digital-research/tabular_data/config/_read_me.txt

 	All authority files will be processed in alphabetical order by filename, and this is also the order in which the output tabs will appear in the output .xlsx files.
-If you wish to modify this order, try putting numbers at the beginning of your config filenames.
+If you wish to modify this order, include numbers at the beginning of your config filenames.

 	Authority files will be processed before collection files, to ensure that the data required for any authority lookups have already